Australian Rowing Championships: The President's Cup - Interstate Men's Single Scull

-The Queen Elizabeth II Cup - interstate women's (coxed) eight
+The Queen Elizabeth II Cup - Interstate Women's Eight

 The premier interstate event for women was the ULVA trophy which from 1920 till 1998 was a fours event.
 The trophy had first been presented by the United Licensed Victuallers Association (ULVA) of Queensland.
 In 1999 the women's interstate race was changed to an event for VIIIs with the Queen's Cup as the prize.

 Of the seventy-eight occasions between 1920 and 1999 that the race was held in IVs, New South Wales won thirty-one times with eleven of those victories consecutive between 1955 and 1965.
 Victoria managed twenty-four victories in that period also with eleven of them consecutive (1978–1988) and then enjoying another eleven year consecutive run from 2005 to 2015.
 Of the twenty-five events up until 2015, Victoria were the victors on eighteen occasions.